Pokeyi/VRC-Floater-Sync/README.md

 ## Features
 The main features of Floater Sync.
 - Floater Objects - The array of game objects you've selected to be modified by this behaviour.
-- Motion Properties - Properties governing height bobbing and rotational pitch and roll motions.
+- Motion Properties - Properties governing positional bobbing and rotational pitch and roll motions.
 - Options - Additional options for offset grouping and parent functionality.
 - UTC-Sync - The method used for syncing motions to all players.
 This is done automatically.